practicingruby/practicing-ruby-paid/posts/v7/002-http-server.md

   # Wait until a client connects, then return a TCPSocket
   # that can be used in a similar fashion to other Ruby
   # I/O objects.
-(In fact, TCPSocket is a subclass of IO)
+(In fact, TCPSocket is a subclass of IO.)
   socket = server.accept

   # Read the first line of the request (the Request-Line)